 Though the decision is always left up to the instructor, there are a few guidelines as to when a ballet student is ready to begin dancing on pointe.

 First, age is very large factor when contemplating putting a student up on pointe.
-After fitting pointe shoes for over ten years, it has been my experience that in general, anyone under the age of 11 should not begin pointe work.
+In our experience, anyone under the age of 11 typically should not begin pointe work.
 The main reason for this opinion (and many teachers would agree) is that a child’s bones, tendons, and ligaments need to be mature enough (or strong enough) to withstand the kind of pressure, strength and mobility required to dance on pointe.
 If started too young, when their bones are not fully formed, the dancer could end up with unnecessary injuries or even debilitating structural problems with her feet!

 Physically, a ballet student should be able to pull up and out of their hips properly, proving that there is strength in their core as well as the flexibility in their joints required to withstand the repetitive technical movements a new pointe student is required to do.
 The dancer that is ready for pointe shoes must also have an understanding of their center, never leaning and gripping the barre, and when in tendu, the foot and arch should show strength and flexibility.

 Lastly, the student must show dedication, ambition and a real desire to progress in ballet class.
 They should be taking ballet class at least 3 times a week (sometimes more often, depending on the instructor) and will rarely miss their classes and will feel positive and energetic about attending them.
 Those that show a true passion for dance only want to excel in their art and pointe work, at that time, is naturally the next step!

 While being fit for my first pair of pointe shoes, what can I do to ensure that it is an easy process?